Structure and statistical organization of the stationary state of the Oslo model: Description of the stabilization

-The results of this section invite to consider the \SRI{} as a central object of study for many reasons (see Figure \ref{fig:sketch RSoI}). \SRI{} splits naturally in a stabilizing part $\final$ and a toppling part $\domain^r$.
-The product of all probabilistic costs $p$ and $q$ associated to instructions \instr{p} and \instr{q} of a \SRI{} gives the probability of the path.
-We have also a complete description of the topplings as any \instr{p} at a position $v\in\domain^r$ of the \SRI{} is associated to an \instr{t} (cf Proposition \ref{prop:struct toppling}).
-The uniform shift of one toppling at each site due to the initial $\instr{t}$ at all sites is a constant of the problem for all paths, and is therefore irrelevant for the problem (cf Proposition \ref{prop:struct toppling}).
+The results of this section invite to consider the \SRI{} as a central object of study for many reasons (see Figure \ref{fig:sketch RSoI}).
+The \SRI{} naturally splits into a stabilizing part $\final[r]$ and a toppling part $\domain[r]$.
+The product of all probabilities $p$ and $q$ associated to instructions \instr{p} and \instr{q} in the \SRI{} gives the probability of the path.
+We have also a complete description of the topplings as any \instr{p} at a position $v\in\domain[r]$ of the \SRI{} is associated to a \instr{t} (cf Proposition \ref{prop:struct toppling}).
+Since the first instruction at each site is \instr{t}, the first row in the \SI{} can be ignored (cf Proposition \ref{prop:struct toppling}).
+Finally, given a path $a_1\zcfg{2_L}\to r\in\recur$, we are ensured that the stabilizing odometer of $r$ is just given by $\mu_r(x):=|\domain[r]\cup\final[r]|(x)$.

+To summarize, the concepts introduced in this section form a powerful toolbox that we use in the following to investigate the properties of the Oslo model.
+The first of these tools are the evolution operators, that generate the evolution trees starting from a configuration.
+The paths in these trees correspond to particular sequences of configurations and instructions, the latter being represented as Stacks of Instructions (\SI{}, \SRI{} and \STI{}).
+The information about the order according to which the instructions are performed is mathematically encoded in sequences of odometers (sitewise instruction counters).
+Finally, a legal \SI{} and sequence of odometers fully determine a unique path from the initial configuration to the final one.